atreyasha/dotfiles/develop.md

         2.  might be more modular this way but will require re-thinking

-    8.  (sub)keys are present in three cases: git, neomutt and pass
+        3.  (sub)keys are present in three cases: git, neomutt and pass

-    9.  make UZH and UP emails fully archived and delete everything except archived directories (keep those as starting mailboxes)
+        4.  replace sourcing accounts.muttrc with an executable which searches for file, if not exits -\> port `accounts.muttrc` to private repo

-    10. replace sourcing accounts.muttrc with an executable which searches for file, if not exits -\> port `accounts.muttrc` to private repo
+        5.  move `gitd` dotfile folder to private repo as well

-    11. find out how to handle master PGP key since this is a core dependency -\> central backup and maybe paperkey as well
+        6.  make UZH and UP emails fully archived and delete everything except archived directories (keep those as starting mailboxes)

 2.  **TODO** Update management scripts